vintasoftware/python-api-checklist/checklist.md

 ## Safety
 - [ ] Check for warning words like "warning", "careful", "remember to", "don't forget" in docs while describing a behavior.
 If they are there, consider changing behavior to be safer
-- [ ] Detect common mistake sand use Python's built-in [warnings](https://docs.python.org/3.6/library/warnings.html) module to log warnings about them
+- [ ] Detect common mistakes and use Python's built-in [warnings](https://docs.python.org/3.6/library/warnings.html) module to log warnings about them
 - [ ] Require unsafe behavior to be explicit
   * Don't show all if something isn't set, e.g., `fields = None` shouldn't mean all fields
 - [ ] Don't connect code implicitly by name or module.
 Use a registry or a registry-decorator